Nor'easter

-A nor'easter (also northeaster; see below), or an East Coast low is a synoptic-scale extratropical cyclone in the western North Atlantic Ocean.
+A nor'easter (also northeaster; see below) is a large-scale extratropical cyclone in the western North Atlantic Ocean.
 The name derives from the direction of the winds that blow from the northeast.
-The original use of the term in North America is associated with storms that affect the upper north Atlantic coast of the United States and the Atlantic Provinces of Canada.

 Typically, such storms originate as a low-pressure area that forms within 100 mi of the shore between North Carolina and Massachusetts.
-The precipitation pattern is similar to that of other extratropical storms.
-Nor'easters are usually accompanied by heavy rain or snow, and can cause severe coastal flooding, coastal erosion, hurricane-force winds, or blizzard conditions.
-Nor'easters are usually most intense during winter in Northeastern United States and Atlantic Canada.
-They thrive on converging air masses—the cold polar air mass and the warmer air over the water—and are more severe in winter when the difference in temperature between these air masses is greater.

-Nor'easters tend to develop most often and most powerfully between the months of November and March, although they can (much less commonly) develop during other parts of the year as well.
-The susceptible regions are generally impacted by nor'easters a few times each winter.
+The precipitation pattern is similar to that of other extratropical storms, although nor'easters are usually accompanied by heavy rain or snow, and can cause severe coastal flooding, coastal erosion, hurricane-force winds, or blizzard conditions.
+They tend to develop most often and most powerfully between the months of November and March, because of the difference in temperature between the cold polar air mass coming down from central Canada and the warm ocean waters off the upper East Coast.
+The susceptible regions—the upper north Atlantic coast of the United States and the Atlantic Provinces of Canada—are generally impacted by nor'easters a few times each winter.

 Etymology and usage

+The term nor'easter came to American English by way of British English.
+As noted in a January 2006 editorial by William Sisson, editor of Soundings magazine, use of "nor'easter" to describe the storm system is common along the U.S. East Coast.